 In Palmerston North this effort was spearheaded by Ann Kathleen Jacques.
 She founded the League’s local chapter in December 1941 and set up a headquarters in the PDC (today’s Plaza).

 At the height of their efforts, as Anzac and Polish forces fought at Monte Cassino, Jacques and her friends were sending 50 parcels a month overseas.
 The parcels were collected at a Polish command hub in Egypt and sent onward to troops in Italy.
 New members were given a specific soldier to write to – and frequently they received answering letters from the front.

 With the war’s end, the Poles did not forget what the women of Palmerston North had done for them.
 They created an exhibition of “trench art” that they’d made – paintings and sculptures – and sent it to New Zealand as a gesture of thanks.
 In 1946 Sir Bernard Freyberg opened this exhibition in the Rosco Department Store (this building became the DIC and is now the City Library).

 Most of this artwork has been in storage since.
 A few pieces could be seen in the Manawatū Journeys exhibition at Te Manawa – indeed, it was when visiting members of the Polish Embassy noticed them that the seed of this new exhibition was planted.

 The museum is immensely proud to have more of these objects on display.
-2018 also marks 45 years since Poland and New Zealand began formal relations, and 100 years since Polish independence.
+2018 also marked 45 years since Poland and New Zealand began formal relations, and 100 years since Polish independence.